Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Literature Review

+Among all load balancing policies, we focus on a family of policies that make dispatching decisions based on the order of (possibly scaled) queue lengths, including but not limited to, JSQ, JSED, Po$d$, Balanced Po$d$ and $k$-SLQ-$d$.
+Our general framework also accommodates RAND, RR, WRAND and Balanced RR, as special cases.
+To the best of our knowledge, we provide the first unified analytical characterization of this family of policies in heterogeneous systems.

-\subsection{Stability of load balancing policies}
+\subsection{Stability of Load Balancing Policies}

 In queueing theory, a system becomes unstable when the arrival rate to any server exceeds its service rate over time, leading to unbounded growth of the queue.
-On the one hand, policies such as Weighted RAND aim to achieve throughput optimality by controlling the load directed to each server.
-On the other hand, JSQ is known to be throughput optimal in general settings \cite{bramson2011stability-JSQoptimal}, indicating that systems are stable if jobs are sent to the shortest queue.
-Other policies like Po$d$ and JIQ combined these two ideas in such a way that they tend to send more jobs to shorter queues while fewer jobs to longer queues than RAND.
+Policies such as WRAND aim to achieve throughput optimality by controlling the load directed to each server.
+Meanwhile, JSQ is known to be throughput optimal in general settings \cite{bramson2011stability-JSQoptimal}, indicating that systems are stable if jobs are sent to the shortest queue.
+Other policies like Po$d$ and JIQ combine these two ideas in such a way that they tend to send more jobs to shorter queues while sending fewer jobs to longer queues than RAND.

-In homogeneous systems, \cite{moyal2022stability-generalhomogeneous} reformulate RAND into a $\mathbf{p}$-allocation policy where the $l$th element denotes the probability of routing a job to $l$th shortest queue, proving that a policy such as JSQ and Po$d$ is throughput optimal if it outperforms RAND.
-In addition, they showed that policies that assign more jobs even to the second shortest queue may not be throughput optimal.
+In homogeneous systems, \cite{moyal2022stability-generalhomogeneous} generalizes RAND by introducing $\mathbf{p}$-allocation policies, where the $l$th element specifies the probability of assigning an arrival to the $l$th shortest queue.
+They show that policies such as JSQ, Po$d$, and other order-based policies are throughput optimal if their corresponding $\mathbf{p}$-allocation vector is dominated by the uniform vector in generalized Schur-convex order.
+In addition, the authors show that policies that assign more jobs even to the second shortest queue may not be throughput optimal.